Skip to Main Content

 When working on a specialist research topic or literature review, you may want to widen your search beyond the journals in the University of Huddersfield Library's collection.

-You can do this using Summon, or through specialist electronic journal databases.
+You can do this using Library Search, or through specialist electronic journal databases.
 This page introduces how to do this.
 More information can be found on your Library Subject Guide.

 How to search beyond the UoH Library